WalletScrutiny/WalletScrutinyCom/_android/fr.acinq.phoenix.mainnet.md

   - /posts/fr.acinq.phoenix.mainnet/
 ---

+**Update 2021-07-20**: The provider appears to be working on a re-write of the app, so the [former issue](https://github.com/ACINQ/phoenix/issues/112) is not expected to get resolved on the old repository.

 Here we test if the latest version can be verified, following the known procedure expressed in our